Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 7, participants will be able to:

-1. Identify basic fringe benefit planning by determining “income” under §61 and specifying the differences between former nonstatutory and current statutory fringe benefits.
+1. Identify basic fringe benefit planning by determining “income” under §61 and specifying the income exclusion for statutory fringe benefits.

 At the start of Chapter 8, participants should identify the following topics for study: